mattdeloia/CATTConV/README.md

 Northrop Grumman CATTConV Survey Results
 ================

-### 63 cybersecurity professionals participated in this data collection.
-38 other professionals (ex.
-Program Managers, Systems Engineers) also participated in this data collection.
+### 63 Northrop Grumman Cybersecurity Professionals participated in this data collection and 39 other Professionals (ex.
+Northrop Grumman Program Managers, Systems Engineers).

-### Demographic Information of Cyberseucrity Particpants (Education, Certifications, Hobbies)
+### Demographic Information

+#### Cyberseucrity Particpants Education Column Plot

-##### Education: Highest degree achieved by percentage of Northrop Grumman Cybersecuirty Professionals.
-Of the 63 cybersecurity professionals, 76 percent have degrees in Computer Science or related fields.
+##### Highest degree of Northrop Grumman Cybersecuirty Professionals.
+76 percent have degrees in Computer Science or CS related fields.

 ![](CATTCon_Personality_Dashboard_files/figure-gfm/unnamed-chunk-1-1.png)<!-- -->

+#### Experience Histogram

-##### Years of Experience of Northrop Grumman Cybersecuirty Professionals.
-The average experience reported was 11 years.
+##### Northrop Grumman Cybersecuirty Professionals reported, on average, 11 years years of experience.

 ![](CATTCon_Personality_Dashboard_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->

-    ## $x
-    ## [1] "Years of Experience"
-    ##
-    ## attr(,"class")
-    ## [1] "labels"

-    ##    Min.
-1st Qu.
-Median    Mean 3rd Qu.
-Max.
-NA's
-    ##    0.00    4.00   10.00   11.25   19.50   30.00      38
+#### Certifications Word Cloud

-##### Certifications reported by Northrop Grumman Cybersecurity Professionals.
-2-3 certifications were reported by most participants.
+##### Northrop Grumman Cybersecurity Professionals reported, on average, 2-3 certifications.

 ![](CATTCon_Personality_Dashboard_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

+#### Hobbies Word Cloud.

 ##### Hobbies reported by Northrop Grumman Cybersecurity Professionals.

 ![](CATTCon_Personality_Dashboard_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

-### Personality Trait Raw Scores
+### Cybersecurity Personality Trait Results

+#### Personality Trait Boxplots

-###### Northrop Grumman Cybersecurity professionals are displayed in the **green** boxplots.
-Boxplots graphically depict numerical data through their quartiles.
-Boxplots are non-parametric: they display variation in samples of a statistical population without making any assumptions of the underlying statistical distribution.
+##### Northrop Grumman Cybersecurity professionals are displayed in the **green** boxplots. \#\#\#\#\#\# Boxplots graphically depict numerical data through their quartiles.
 The median value is labeled in **red** text.
 Outliers are plotted as black dots.

 ###### T Scores are used to display results in comparison to a reference.
 A T Score of 50 represents the population average, with 40 and 60 representing one standard deviation higher and lower than the population, respectively.

-These T Scores were based on results published in peer reviewed literature noted in the references and data available from the Eugene-Springfield Community Sample at <https://dataverse.harvard.edu/dataverse/ESCS-Data>.
+###### These T Scores were based on results published in peer reviewed literature noted in the References and data available from the Eugene-Springfield Community Sample at <https://dataverse.harvard.edu/dataverse/ESCS-Data>.

 ![](CATTCon_Personality_Dashboard_files/figure-gfm/unnamed-chunk-5-1.png)<!-- -->

-##### The definition of each dimension, in order of their scores among cybersecurity professionals, is as follows:
+###### The definition of each dimension, in order of their scores among Northrop Grumman’s Cybersecurity Professionals, is as follows:

   - *StressTolerance*: Ability to cope win the anxiety inherent in confronting the new, unexpected, complex, mysterious, and obscure